 Due to its expansive therapeutic window, it’s effective in managing symptoms across a variety of conditions and indications.

-Black Market vs Legal Access
+Black Market vs Legal Access in Australia

 Consistency is highly unlikely with black market products and there are no regulations associated which mean you could be buying literally anything.
 There are no guarantees regarding the stated cannabinoid content on any product and there could also be the use of harmful contaminants such as heavy metals, bacteria, fungus, viruses, herbicides, or pesticides.

 For any medication to be effective, it needs to have consistent quality and safety standards in place.
 If you are considering buying a product without a prescription that claims to contain CBD, please be aware that it is both illegal and highly risky.
-You cannot trust the label or and third-party testing results with these suppliers and be mindful that they are not subject to audits and enforcement by the Therapeutic Goods Administration (TGA).
+You cannot trust the label or and third-party testing results with these suppliers and be mindful that they are not subject to quality audits by the Therapeutic Goods Administration (TGA).